gvwilson/thirdbit/_posts/2019/2019-03-30-online-teaching-setup.md

 ---

-As [I mentioned last week]({{site.github.url}}/2019/03/20/educational-paramedics.html), Garrett Grolemund and I have been teaching
+As [I mentioned last week]({{site.github.url}}/2019/03/20/educational-paramedics.html), a colleague and I have been teaching
 [RStudio's instructor training and certification](https://blog.rstudio.com/2019/02/28/rstudio-instructor-training/) online, and I'm pretty pleased with our setup: